MariaCBerrio/Action_Factory/README.md

 The core of our company is facilitating the validation and management of devices.
 The system must be capable of receiving CSV files sent by the provider containing device information.

 #### Device Validation:
-- Devices have the following characteristics: IMEI, STATUS, PROVIDER, SCORE, VALIDATION DATE.
+- Devices have the following characteristics: IMEI, STATUS, SCORE, VALIDATION_STATUS, VALIDATION DATE, SUPPLIER_ID, EMPLOYEE_ID.
 - Devices must be sorted in ascending order based on the IMEI when read from the CSV file.
 - Validate that the device provider exists in our database; if not, discard the validation.
 - Only validate devices with a status of "READY_TO_USE".